 Policy 1: The location of a single mobile home (minimum width - 12 feet, minimum floor area, 600 square feet) on an individual parcel of land shall be allowed in all areas of the Seaside Rural area, subject to standards contained in the Zoning Ordinance.

 Policy 2: The County should work to reduce barriers to permitting accessory dwelling units on rural residential lands to the greatest extent possible.

+Policy 3: The County should explore the creation of new, or the use of existing RV parks, to provide semi-permanent places for persons who would otherwise be unsheltered or who occupy RVs on land without access to sanitary services and/or potable water.